Songluchuan/AdaSR-TalkingHead/README.md

 <h2 align="center">Code (Coming Soon)</h2>
-1. Download the pretrained model<br>
+1. Download the pretrained model on google drive: (it is trained on the HDTF dataset), and put it under checkpoints/<br>
-2. Eval with one reference image and driving videos
+2. The demo video and reference image are under DEMO/
+3. The inference code is in the run_demo.sh, please run it with bash run_demo.sh.
+4. You can set the demo image and driven video in the --source_image DEMO/demo_img_3.jpg and --driving_video DEMO/demo_video_1.mp4

 <h2 align="center">Video</h2>